 Drew Bennett, PhD and team lead of Colorado State University’s Initiative for Conservation on Private Lands, introduced the initiative’s work in developing education, science, and outreach programs to support conservation efforts on private lands, including those that incorporate innovative ecosystem services concepts.
 Drew highlighted the conservation value of private lands across the country and explained the importance of engaging the private landowner community in conservation, in Colorado specifically.

 The Colorado Ecosystem Services Partnership (CESP) exists to bring together professionals from across different sectors to share ideas and identify opportunities to partner on innovative ecosystem services efforts in Colorado.
 CESP events are held on a quarterly basis and rotate between Denver, Boulder, and Fort Collins.
 The next CESP event will be held in April 2017 in Boulder.
-Contact Jane Rice to be added to the CESP listserv, or refer to the CESP LinkedIn group page for additional information.
+Refer to the CESP LinkedIn group page for additional information.